Kumbalangi Nights: Plot

-As a result of his remorse, Saji goes to Vijay's house to Apologize to Sathi, only to find her in Labor.
+As a result of his remorse, Saji goes to Vijay's house to apologise to Vijay's wife Sathi, only to find her in labour.
 He takes her to the hospital, where she gives birth to a baby girl.
-Saji takes Sathi and her daughter to his house.
-Meanwhile, Bonny has brought home an American tourist, Nylah, who has been kicked out of her homestay run by Shammi, for inviting Bonny there.
+Saji takes Sathi and her daughter to his house to care for them.
+Meanwhile, Bonny has brought home Nylah, who has been removed from her homestay, by Shammi, for inviting Bonny there.
 Franky is pleased to have the two women in the house, as it gives them some semblance of being a regular family.
 Bobby even tries to enliven their love lives with suggestions like asking Bonny to take Nylah out to see sea sparkle's at night.